kgjerde/corporaexplorer/README.md

-There are far more corpora that lack dates than that have them,<sup>[2](#footnote2)</sup> and it is simple to create a “corporaexplorerobject” organised around for example chapters in books or a different structure – or just as a sequence of texts.
+There are far more corpora that lack dates than that have them,<sup>[2](#footnote2)</sup> and it is simple to create a “corporaexplorerobject” from a corpus with a different structure, for example a collection of books, each organised in chapters – or just from a sequence of texts.

 See [here](examples/bible.md) for an example of how **corporaexplorer** can be used to explore the Bible, and [here](examples/jane_austen.md)